allegheny-college-cmpsc-201-fall-2025/.github/profile/README.md

   (meaning something that one of your peers has not already shared) to the week's Discord thread

-- **Team Deliverable:** *by Thursday @ 11:59pm*, create a team repository that all team members have access to, and populate the README.md with a code of conduct
+- **Team Deliverable:** *by Thursday @ 11:59pm*, create a team repository within our course organization that all team members have access to, and populate the README.md with a code of conduct

-- **Reflection Deliverable:** *by Saturday @ 11:59pm*, create an individual repository that you and myself have access to, and (using whatever organizational structure you deem fit) add a single markdown file that has a 200 word (minimum) answer to the following prompt:
+- **Reflection Deliverable:** *by Saturday @ 11:59pm*, create an individual repository within our course organization, and (using whatever organizational structure you deem fit) add a single markdown file that has a 200 word (minimum) answer to the following prompt:

   > Why am I taking CMPSC 201?
 How does this course and its stated learning
   > objectives fit into my academic/professional/personal goals?